Two Paths to Appointment

 Emergency Appointments

-When time is critical, the court can skip the notice requirement entirely.
-If an emergency exists, the court may appoint a special administrator immediately to prevent loss or damage to estate assets.
+When time is critical, the court can skip the notice requirement.
+For example, it may appoint a special administrator right away to prevent loss to estate assets.

 If it appears to the court that an emergency exists, appointment may be ordered without notice.